gerald-tetteh/Hackathon-Checkout/README.md

 # Hackathon Checkout App _by_ Gerald Addo-Tetteh

 This is the repository for a checkout web application; **HackaWood**, built with React and Express.
-The application uses the [PayBox](https://paybox.com.co).
-The application allows business owners to receive payments online through mobile money (MTN, Vodafone Cash), bank transactions and with a credit or debit card.
-The [PayBox](https://paybox.com.co) API provides more payment options such as crypto currency.
+The application uses the [PayBox](https://paybox.com.co) API, which allows business owners to receive payments online through MTN Mobile Money, Vodafone Cash, bank transactions and with a credit or debit card.
+The [PayBox](https://paybox.com.co) API provides more payment options such as cryptocurrency.
 The application is hosted on Heroku ([view page](https://hackawood.herokuapp.com)).

 ## Mobile Screenshots
 <p align="center">